Graduate School - Letters of Recommendation<< Back to Grad School Home

 Yes, you can, but as a general rule it is better to have letters written by professors rather than GSIs.
 The professor may be in a better position to evaluate you and to compare you to current and previous classes of students.
 GSIs often write fine letters and frequently write parts or all of letters which professors sign or co-sign.
 Having a GSI’s letter co-signed by a professor adds to its strength, especially if the professor can add useful comments.

 However, it is better to have a strong letter from a GSI than a letter from a professor that says little or nothing.
 Ultimately, because some graduate schools specifically state that they will only accept letters from professors, it is in your best interest to get to know your professors well enough so that they can write a strong recommendation letter for you.

-If you must get a letter from a GSI, strategize with the GSI to have her draft a letter of evaluation, then forward it to the professor, using the pronoun "we" instead of "I." For example, she could write, "We saw Mr. Conner struggle before the midterm and we were impressed with his tenacity and capacity to master the material."
-Then, the letter can be signed by two people on the same line at the bottom of the page.
+If you must get a letter from a GSI, strategize with the GSI to draft a letter of evaluation then forward it to the professor, using the pronoun "we" instead of "I." For example, the GSI could write, "We saw Mr. Conner struggle before the midterm and we were impressed with his tenacity and capacity to master the material."
+Then, the letter can be signed by both the GSI and professor at the bottom of the page.

-In addition, sometimes GSIs are willing to provide some written insight or notes to the letter writer so that the letter can be written or finished and signed solely by the faculty member.
+In addition, sometimes GSIs are willing to provide some written insight or notes for the professor so that the letter can be written and signed solely by the faculty member.
 You will need to give your portfolio to both the GSI and the professor and see how they want to do business.

 In general, graduate programs prefer confidential letters.
-Admissions officials say that it displays more confidence on the part of the applicant if letters are "confidential" (meaning you, the applicant cannot see the letter).
-The Letter Service is required to indicate on the letter if it is confidential or non-confidential.
-More about confidential letters.
+Admissions officials say that it displays more confidence on the part of the applicant if letters are "confidential" (meaning that you cannot see or read the letters).